Best Options for Replacing Missing Teeth

 3. Implant-Supported Dentures

-Implant-supported dentures are a type of overdenture attached to and supported by implants.
-Unlike regular dentures that simply rest on your gums, implant dentures snap onto implants using special attachments and thus provide better support.
-They are known among patients by many names:
+Implant-supported dentures are overdentures attached to and supported by implants.
+Unlike regular dentures, which rest on your gums, implant dentures attach to implants, providing better support.
+Implant-supported dentures have many names:

 - Implant dentures